Autumn Harvest: Fresh food ideas to fall for

 At their best: September to November

 Whilst your kids will need more than an apple a day to stay healthy, apples are a good source of lots of different vitamins and minerals.
-These include vitamins A, C, K, biotin (B7) and fibre.
-Vitamins A and C help to support your kid’s immune system as they grow and develop.
+These include vitamins C, K and fibre.
+Vitamin C helps to support your kid’s immune system as they grow and develop.

 Recipe: Why not stew some apple and blackberries together and use this as a topping for our ‘PaediaSure Shake Pancakes’, creating a tangy twist.